-Of course Rakia* is on the table alongside with freshly picked tomatoes/cucumber salad, homemade sausage and the traditional Bulgarian folkloric music channel (Planeta Folk) is playing in the background.
+Of course Rakia* is on the table alongside freshly picked tomatoes/cucumber salad, homemade sausage, and the traditional Bulgarian folkloric music channel (Planeta Folk) is playing in the background.
 We are in Sungurlare, my girlfriend’s grandfather’s house.

 A self-built house many decades ago, it has collected many “treasures” throughout time, turning it into a museum of countless stories.
 I feel so far away from home, all I can say is добре, да and айде which is dobre, da and ajde or good, yes and let’s go… (pretty much the most important words in the Balkans given the fact that they don’t tend to say please or thank you).

 Culture shock is all around me, reading a word takes me about 5 minutes, only to come up with something I have no clue about, I feel so far away from home and I love it.
 For sure my comfort zone has been pushed a bit further, allowing me to take in more enriching stories.

 Bulgarians are extremely welcoming people, each time I come here I feel like I am at home.
 They are loud, they love to have a good time and they love to grill, this sounds just like Venezuela.

 But it’s true, their humor is similar many times, and even their traditional dance is called “Horo” (we pronounce ours “Horopo“) seriously! although, you dance nothing like it, just check the links.
 Who would have thought that 2 cultures, more than 9,000 km away could have so many things in common?